 Naranja, the number one credit card issuer in Argentina, set out to optimize its website in order to boost performance.
 By using tools such as Progressive Web Apps, it developed a mobile-first strategy which allowed it to speed up its page, optimize its content and generate more traffic.

-Today, six out of every 10 Latin Americans turn to the internet to meet their needs — such as looking for information, learning how to do something or making a purchase (1).
+Today, six out of every 10 Latin Americans turn to the internet to meet needs like looking for information, learning how to do something or making a purchase (1).
 In 90% of cases, they access the web through their mobile devices (2).
 This opens a window of opportunity for brands that are willing to offer relevant content and better mobile browsing experiences.

 Based on these insights, Naranja, a leading Argentinian financial services company with more than 30 years of experience, set out to improve its website in order to boost its performance.
 And, using Progressive Web App (PWA), Contentful, and Angular 6 technologies, it saw very rapid results.